judithnu/phenolology/data/meta.md

 ## slim_data.R

 Prince George data is highly redundant due to method of recording data for all trees on all observation days.
 This script drops redundant data - keeping only records for the last recorded "not started" day, the first recorded "flowering" day, the last recorded "flowering" day, and the first recorded "done flowering" day.
-Reads in from and outputs to `phenology_heatsum.csv`
+Reads in from `phenology_heatsum_all.csv` and outputs to `phenology_heatsum.csv`